sisinflab-swot/cowl/docs/howto/index.rst

 - Sphinx_ version 2.0 or later, Breathe_ and the `Read The Docs Theme`_.

 Sphinx is actually optional as well.
-Just having Doxygen will already generate some form of HTML docs, though not as fancy as the ones you're viewing.
+Just having Doxygen will already generate some form of HTML docs, though not as fancy as the ones you are viewing.

 Downloading the sources
 -----------------------

 You can find Cowl's code on its `git repository <git_url_>`_.
-Please note that it contains submodules, so it's recommended that you clone it using the `--recursive` flag.
+Please note that it contains submodules, so it is recommended that you clone it using the `--recursive` flag.

 .. code-block:: bash